openstack/charm-magpie/README.md

 # Overview

-Magpie is a charm used for testing networking (ICMP and DNS specifically) on a provider/substrate.
-Simply deploy more than one Magpie charm and watch the status messages.
+Magpie is a charm used for testing the networking (ICMP and DNS specifically) of a juju provider/substrate.
+Simply deploy more than one Magpie charm and watch the status messages and debug logs.

 Status messages will show the unit numbers that have issues - if there are no problems, there will not be a verbose status message.

 All actions, strings, queries and actions are logged in the juju logs.

+# Workload Status

+In addition to ICMP and DNS status messages, if a networking problem is detected, the workload status of the agent which has found the issues will be set to blocked.

+# Reactive States

+This layer will set the following states:

+* **`magpie-icmp.failed`** ICMP has failed to one or more units in the peer relation.
+* **`magpie-dns.failed`** DNS has failed to one or more units in the peer relation.

 # Usage